modxcms/evolution/assets/js/README-HTC_and_Sleight.txt

 In sleight.js, the sizing method is located near line 63.
 In pngbehavior.htc it's located near line 65.

-I suppose the pngbehavior method would be a bit faster or more efficient considering it bypasses the JS step, especially if used in an IE Conditional Comment like the following:
+I suppose the pngbehavior method would be a bit faster or more efficient considering it bypasses the JS step, especially if used in an IE Conditional Comment like the following (this goes in the head section of your templates):

     <!--[if lt IE 7]>
         body { behavior: url(assets/js/htcmime.php?file=csshover.htc) }